parity-ai/k8sAI/README.md

-# KubeGPT
+# KubeAI

-KubeGPT is a RAG-enabled GPT that uses a vector store with the embeddings of the [Kubernetes documentation](https://kubernetes.io/docs/).
+KubeAI is a RAG-enabled GPT that uses a vector store with the embeddings of the [Kubernetes documentation](https://kubernetes.io/docs/).
 It can answer general questions about Kubernetes, explain or suggest fixes based on the output of kubectl commands, and provide suggested commands for you to then easily execute.

 ### Note: